matter-labs/tutorials/TUTORIAL.md

 First, create `setLimit.ts` and after pasting the example code below, replace the undefined account address and private key string values with the ones we got in the previous section.

-To enable the daily spending limit, we execute `setSpendingLimit` function with two parameters: token address and amount limit.
-Token address is ETH_ADDRESS and the limit parameter is "0.005" in the example below. (can be any amount)
+To enable the daily spending limit, we execute the `setSpendingLimit` function with two parameters: token address and amount limit.
+The token address is ETH_ADDRESS and the limit parameter is "0.005" in the example below. (can be any amount)

 ```typescript
 import { utils, Wallet, Provider, Contract, EIP712Signer, types} from 'zksync-web3';